-For thousands of years, the usual animosity among tribal leaders and the emperor to the south, arose in the steppe region of Siberia where the Chinese emperor and his neighbours to the north treated each other’s visiting envoy to lake Baikal, unequipped of course, as show of displeasure.
+For thousands of years, the usual animosity among tribal leaders, arose in the steppe region of Siberia where the Chinese emperor and his neighbours to the north treated each other’s visiting envoy to lake Baikal, unequipped of course, as show of displeasure.

 Prehistoric forest and insects.

 Today, You don’t have to risk your live to hear Mother Siberia’s side of the story.
 In fact you can still get a superficial view in a haste which means 10 or more days and nights straight and in relative comfort, where shower, in any style is considered beyond comfort zone on the trans-siberian train.
 All considered, it’s a small price to pay to retrace step by step, literally, the historically documented and hearsays of nature’s hostility and human miseries.
 What overlooked is nature’s hospitality.

 Instead of 50’C below zero or worst, in a stop near OMSK, I fell into an inferno when stepping off the train.
 And a digital display overhead assured me that it wasn’t an illusion, it was actually an inferno with 37’C. Now I finally understand the old Chinese saying, after all these years: Be critical on the books.
 It’s better without the book when you are to learn the truth.